georgetown-cs-edu/chirpy/README.md

 <img src="resources/images/publish-branch.png" width="35%" alt="publishing branch" />

+# Group dynamics

+You and your groupmates should work as a team.
+The teaching staff isn't well-positioned to interpret who did what, and you'll all be receiving the same grade for this assignment.

+If there are issues with teammates, you should reach out to a member of the teaching staff as soon as possible via **private** message on Ed or through email.

+It's up to your group to figure out how to split the work.
+A reasonable approach might be:

+* Person A: Project manager.
+Reviews ALL code and decides what gets added to the `main` branch
+* Person B: Frontend engineer.
+Responsible for creating the templates for the various Chirpy pages
+* Person C: Backend developer.
+Implements the business logic components for adding users.
+* Person D: Backend developer.
+Implements the "extra" requirement for this project.

+All group members should work collaboratively on the design document, as it will affect all aspects of this project.

 # Submitting your project

 As with all assignments in this class, you'll be submitting via GitHub.
 To share with the instructors and the TAs, you should push your code to the `main` branch of your repository.

+# Grading rubric

+This homework assignment is worth 200 points, split evenly between the design document (100 points) and the implementation (also 100 points).